 \subsection{Storage Manager}

-The storage manager handles persistent data storage for agents, such as files or knowledge bases that agents depend on to run and the agent memories that need to be persistently stored.
-The storage manager uses the same trie-based compression technique as the memory manager to optimize data storage.
+The storage manager handles persistent data storage for agents, including files or knowledge bases that agents depend on to run and the agent memories that need to be persistently stored.
 During an agent's runtime, when the agent's memory usage exceeds the allocated limit, the memory manager calls the storage manager to swap the data into the disk.
 Specifically, the storage manager reads and writes data based on the agent ID passed from the memory manager.
 In addition to the memory manager, the agent itself may also request to read and write data on disk during runtime, and these agent requests are also handled by the storage manager.
 Specifically, the agent calls the storage API in the SDK, which is further converted into storage-related system calls and put into the storage queue by the scheduler.
 The storage manager then processes the requests in the queue to fulfill the agent requests.
 The storage manager is implemented using local files and vector database (e.g., chromadb).
 Implementation details of the storage manager are included in Appendix \ref{app:storage_manager}.